Filter Cookbook

 {"Task.priority": {"in": [1, 2]}}curl:

 Section titled “12.
-String patterns”Find thogits whose name starts with “Bug:”.
+Regex patterns”Find thogits whose name starts with “Bug:”.

 Filter: